sunuwars/CJKO-autocomplete/README.md

 - get the dino picture and its description
 - style the input field and button, style everything really
 - implement any of the design challenges
+- make a fancy 404 when no dinosaurs found